musikele/musikele.github.io/_posts/2019-08-01-jest-and-puppeteer-from-the-barricades.md

 - jest
 - testing
 - javascript
-title: 'Jest and Puppeteer from the barricades '
+title: Jest and Puppeteer from the barricades
 header-img: "/images/1*BM_RS2-DjYk_JZUKr4uq0g.png"
 description: 'Jest and Puppeteer are two great tools.
 Together they can satisfy a lot of needs, BUT testing in JS has never been easy and if you want to test hard